Sonny Mehta

-Ajai Singh "Sonny" Mehta (9 November 1942 – 30 December 2019) was an Indian editor and the editor-in-chief of Alfred A. Knopf and chairman of the Knopf Doubleday Publishing Group.
+Ajai Singh "Sonny" Mehta (9 November 1942 – 30 December 2019) was a British and American editor.
+Mehta was the editor-in-chief of Alfred A. Knopf and chairman of the Knopf Doubleday Publishing Group.

 Early life

-Born in New Delhi on 9 November 1942, Sonny Mehta was the son of Amrik Singh Mehta, an officer in the Royal Indian Air Force and among the first of independent India's diplomats, and Satinder (Duggal) Singh.
+Born in New Delhi on 9 November 1942, Sonny Mehta was the son of Amrik Singh Mehta, an officer in the Royal Indian Air Force and one of the first four diplomats of Independent India, and Satinder (Duggal) Singh.
 As a child, Mehta lived all over the world, including Prague, New York City, Nepal and Geneva.
-He was educated at the Lawrence School, Sanawar, and Sevenoaks School in Kent, where he won an open scholarship to St Catharine's College, Cambridge.
+He was educated at the Lawrence School, Sanawar, the International School of Geneva and Sevenoaks School in Kent, where he won an open scholarship to St Catharine's College, Cambridge.
 At Cambridge University he read History and English Literature and worked on the magazine Granta.